-- 1. A minimum of 50 percent of the total proposed gross floor area located within Planning Area 1 and 4 shall be limited to non-residential uses.
+- A minimum of 50 percent of the total proposed gross floor area located within Planning Area 1 shall be limited to non-residential uses.
 This non-residential use may consist of any combination of visitor-serving retail, restaurants, marine boat sales, office, and/or enclosed dry stack boat storage. - 2.
 At minimum, a total of 68,955 square feet of non-residential gross floor area shall be developed within Planning Area 1 and 4. - 3.
 The enclosed boat storage, public promenade and public plazas shall be sited adjacent to the bayfront, with public launch area and boat storage on the western/northwestern bayfront edge of the site, adjacent to the existing Pearson's Port seafood market.
+A minimum of 50 percent of the total proposed residential units shall be developed within mixed-use buildings with non-residential use located on the ground floor level.